SEAT’s mid-range SUV is sharp to drive and look at

-- Fun to drive
+- Good to drive

 - No adaptive dampers

-The latter uses information crowd-sourced from 13,000 people during a competition called “Designed by You” and comes packed with exciting gadgets including Traffic Jam Assist, which drives the car for you on cengested city streets.
+The latter uses information crowd-sourced from 13,000 people during a competition called “Designed by You” and was packed with exciting gadgets including Traffic Jam Assist, which drives the car for you on congested city streets.

 There’s a whole raft of safety and assistance systems that can be added as well, making your driving experience as stress-free as possible.

 Six engines - three petrol and three diesel